The tooth fairy reminds us that dreams can come true! Here is something special for the little dreamers in your family. A tooth fairy pillow pattern!

 Press play below or see the written instructions in the next section.

-Tooth Fairy Pillow - Instructions
+How to Make a Tooth Fairy Pillow - Instructions

-Step 1 - Cutting
+Step 1 - Cut the Body and Pocket

-Step 2 - Pocket
+Step 2 - Sew the Tooth Fairy Pocket

 Now you can do the face painting here, but I find it easier to get the position correct by painting at the end.
 I guess one advantage of painting now is that if you make a mistake, you can just cut a new piece without wasting too much time sewing.
 Make sure you allow for the pocket going over half the body.